This webpage provides a link tree for my public-facing online profiles across the Web.

 I also have accounts on the Out In Tech and LGBTQ in Tech Slack servers.

-If you recognise my name, it's probably from the articles I wrote for Linux Format magazine, or that time when I forked the GNU Image Manipulation Program.
-Fortunately, I have earned recognition for other things too!
-For example, the Royal Television Society named me their Young Technologist of 2014, and my volunteer work won me a Diana Award in 2007.
+I have also earned recognition for non-Linux things as well.
+For example, the Royal Television Society named me their Young Technologist of , and my unpaid volunteer work attracted a Diana Award in .